11205 Mack Avenue,

 No one has favorited this theater yet

 Opened as the Harmony Theatre on December 12, 1921 in was designed by architectural firm Building Design Bureau headed by architect Ernest C. Thulin.
-The theatre was completely remodeled in 1941 by C. Howard Crane in Art Moderne style.
+The theatre was completely remodeled on October 31, 1941 by C. Howard Crane in Art Moderne style.
 It not only received a new look, but a new name, as well, the Admiral Theatre.

 The theatre was shuttered by the mid-1970’s and was reopened as a church called Brown’s Chapel, but that was also eventually shuttered.
 The former theatre building has since been converted into office and retail space.